Also see:

 2. Watch for common spam topics in the subject line.

 There are a lot of things it can be about, but strange investment opportunities, unexpected bonuses, payroll or HR changes, long lost relatives, and far away princes most likely aren't really contacting you.
-It's all a goal to get you to click on a malicious link.
+It's all a goal to get you to click on a malicious link (i.e. a "call to action")

-3. Hover over links and sanity check the URL before clicking
+3. Hover over links and sanity check the URLs before clicking

 Spam emailers frequently want you to send them some sort of personal information.
 They do this by posing as a trusted and frequently visited website, like Amazon or Facebook, and they need you to send them some information.
 They will say there's a problem with your account or something similar.
 It also might pose as a problem with your bank account, payroll info, or some sort of legal trouble.